Hobo-Hilly/SecurityPlus/Cryptography/Keys/README.md

     DHE (Diffie- Hellman encryption standard)

     ECC(Elliptical Curve Cryptology)
      Anytime you're using ECC, whatever it's attached to.
-What it says is you can reduce the key link size,to use less processing power, but still have strong security
+What it says is you can reduce the key length size,to use less processing power, but still have strong security

     ECDHE(Elliptic Curve Diffie-Hellman Phemeral)

     Ephemeral just means that the keys are gonna change.
 Again, the session keys are gonna rotate.
 Again, the concept of an ephemeral key means that you have it, you captured it, that's fine.
-But once you've captured is useless to now.
+But once you've captured it's useless to now.
 It's only good for that one piece of data during that transmission.
-A

 DH Groups

-Hight the Number the Stronger it is
+The higher the Number the Stronger it is

 FYI: This whole process of Diffie-Hellman and the asymmetric key encryption actually started as a way to verify proof, if you will, code that was running our space shuttles during the NASA programs

 * Key Stretching
-- So key stretching I'd like you to think of it is a key "strengthening"
+- So key stretching I'd like you to think of it as a key "strengthening"
 - This is really gonna be done against passwords

 - Increase the password Hash Size